About CRRAFT

-(2) assess the impact of the CRR program on children’s computational thinking and sense of belonging in computer science.
+(2) the program promotes computational thinking and sense of belonging in computer science for young children

 The Big So What?